We have some supportive thoughts for parents whose children are moving off to college.

 Besides, fall break will be here before you know it.
 But that’s a whole other post.

-Cynthia Floyd Manley is content strategist at Vanderbilt University Medical Center and has more than 20 years’ experience writing about health, medicine and medical research.
+This post was written by Cynthia Floyd Manley, a content and digital strategist at Vanderbilt University Medical Center who has been writing about health, medicine and medical research since before that now grown-up baby was born.

 Also, read more advice from a mother who has been there about sending your child to college.